fkamiab/data_incubator_project/README.md

 ## Taxi GPS Coordinates

 The first question to ask is whether the data is useful, for example in order to predict the time it takes to go from point A to point B in Manhattan.
 In other words, it is important to ask whether the data covers the GPS coordinates we are intersted in.
 I wrote a Python code which is [here](\Taxi_Map_NYC.py) in this repsoitory that reads the data and plots the GPS coordinates of the taxi pick-up and drop-off locations for a sub-sample of the data on top of [Google Maps](https://maps.google.ca/).
+The code uses [Pygmaps](https://code.google.com/p/pygmaps/), a Python wrapper for Google Maps JavaScript API V3.
+Pygmaps provides functions to generate HTML file which shows your GPS data on Google map.

 You can see the GPS MAP it [here](https://raw.githubusercontent.com/fkamiab/data_incubator_project/master/GPS_MAP.png).